tvanantwerp/old-tomvanantwerp.com/_posts/2015-07-27-crisp-grayscale-text-like-medium.md

 ![Old vs New Text on my Blog](/images/tva-grayscale-text.png)

 Obviously, my little 'ole blog is still not at the level of Medium.
 I've got lots of work to do.
 And I'm quite certain that `mix-blend-mode` will not work on every browser--even my linter didn't believe me when I insisted it was a valid CSS property.
 But, at least for the moment, things look a little bit closer to what I want.

+> **Update**: I've [tested](https://www.browserstack.com/screenshots) these changes with positive results.
+The only browser that I've encountered serious issues with is Firefox for Android, which renders all text grayscale and jagged.
+Desktop Firefox has no issues, and I can't really debug on my phone.
+So for now, I'm willing to accept that Firefox on Android is awful.
+If anyone else encounters weird rendering problems, shoot me a message on Twitter with your OS and browser info.